Introduction to the New River/Mexicali Sanitation Program

 MEXICALI II PROJECTS

-The essence of the Mexicali II projects is the construction of a new 20-mgd wastewater treatment plant to handle the current raw sewage bypasses.
-The main project components are:
+The essence of the Mexicali II projects was the sewage infrastructure for a new 20-mgd wastewater treatment plant to handle the current raw sewage bypasses.
+The projects were completed in 2007 and their main components are:

 - Construction of a 20-mgd pumping plant (a.k.a.
 "Pumping Plant No. 4")

-- Construction of a new 20-mgd Waste Water Treatment Plant (a.k.a.
-"Mexicali II WWTF")
+- Construction of a new 20-mgd Waste Water Treatment Facility (a.k.a.
+"Mexicali II WWTF" or “Las Arenitas WWTF”)

 - Installation of 26 Km of a 48-inch pressure force main